universe-builders/universe-builders.github.io/void-survivors/design-direction.md

 ## 🪝 Hook
 Play a fast paced swarm-defense bullet-heaven game in a group with **hundreds of other people**!\
-Invite your friends and invite your community to play with you using one simple link!
+Invite your friends and invite your community to play with you using one simple QR code or link!

 **How it is familiar**:
 * Familiar popular genres (swarm-defense, bullet-heaven).